 On Nov.
 4, the NLRB issued another notice of proposed rulemaking to alter three aspects of the board’s representation election procedures.
 The new rule would rescind an ABC-supported 2020 final rule issued by the Trump-era NLRB.
 The proposal would: halt all representation or decertification elections if an unfair labor practice charge is filed against one of the parties until that charge is resolved, allowing unions to delay indefinitely efforts by workers to remove the union from the workplace; bar election petitions if an employer voluntarily recognizes a union for a set period of time, eliminating workers’ opportunity to request a secret ballot election to ensure the union actually has majority support; and eliminate the requirement specific to construction unions that the union provide and maintain proof of majority support in order to transition a pre-hire agreement to a more traditional collective bargaining agreement, providing unions targeting construction workplaces with the ability to become exclusive bargaining representatives for the workers without any requirement to prove they have the support of the workers.

 On Nov.
-22, the CDW requested that the NLRB issue a 30-day extension to the comment period for the proposed rulemaking to ensure the regulated community has an opportunity to weigh in on the potential impact the proposed changes could have on business operations, the workforce and the economy generally.
+22, the CDW requested that the NLRB issue a 30-day extension to the comment period for the proposed rulemaking on representation election procedures to ensure the regulated community has an opportunity to weigh in on the potential impact the proposed changes could have on business operations, the workforce and the economy generally.
 On Nov.
 29, the NLRB announced it is extending the comment deadline from Jan.
 3 to Feb.
 2, 2023.

-ABC filed comments opposing the proposed rule.
+ABC filed comments opposing the proposed rule on Feb 2

 On Nov.
 8, ABC joined the CDW and six other employer organizations in filing an amicus brief before the Supreme Court to request that the court reverse the judgment of the Washington Supreme Court in Glacier Northwest, Inc v.
 International Brotherhood of Teamsters.
 The Washington Supreme Court’s decision stated that the NLRB preempts state tort suits, allowing unions and their supporters to intentionally destroy an employer’s property while claiming to be engaged in protected concerted activity.